PELLA Cabernet Sauvignon Napa Valley

 THESE ARE WINEMAKER-DRIVEN WINES born out of three decades of vertical integration, from the vineyard, to the winery, enology lab, bottling line, and cellar.
 WELCOME TO KNA WINES.

 Kristof Nils Anderson Wines, Napa Valley, is the personal label of Kristof & Jennifer Anderson.
-We are pleased to offer two rare vins de terroir of distinction, PELLA Cabernet Sauvignon, Star Vineyard, Rutherford, & SANNA Sauvignon Blanc, Napa Valley.
+We are pleased to offer two rare vins de terroir of distinction named for our daughters, PELLA Cabernet Sauvignon and SANNA Sauvignon Blanc.

 Terroir & Alchemy

-Kristof Nils Anderson is the founding winemaker of Gargiulo Vineyards in the Oakville AVA, Napa Valley.
-Working in concert with vineyard managers Laurie Wood & Mark Neal, Kristof was also the founding winemaker for the Booth Family Vineyards of Belle & Barney Rhodes in Rutherford AVA, Napa Valley.
+Kristof Nils Anderson was the founding winemaker of Gargiulo Vineyards in the Oakville AVA, Napa Valley for 18 years before leaving in 2021 to focus on his own brand.
+Working with vineyard managers Laurie Wood & Mark Neal, Kristof was also the founding winemaker for the Booth Family Vineyards (now Bella Oaks) of Belle & Barney Rhodes in Rutherford AVA, Napa Valley.
 He was lead winemaker for the coveted Oakville Winegrowers Cuvee (2011-13 blends) and is known for the nuance, balance & integrity of his wines, contributing stylistically to the world-renowned Oakville, Napa Valley, AVA.

-A pioneer in natural & non-interventionist winemaking techniques that begin with meticulous viticultural practices, Kristof is also co-founder/founding winemaker of natural wine phenomenon Scribe Winery in Sonoma.
+A pioneer in clean farming & low-intervention winemaking techniques that begin with meticulous viticultural practices, Kristof was also co-founder/founding winemaker of Scribe Winery in Sonoma.
 There, he established a winemaking program known for aromatics & fruit-forward elegance.
 Karen MacNeil (The Wine Bible, 2nd Edition) described his Scribe estate Riesling as possessing “Audrey Hepburn-like grace.”

-Kristof enjoys a pleasure unique among winemakers in that he makes wine from estate vineyards that he designed, developed & planted in concert with vineyard managers, in addition to overseeing winery planning & construction.
+Kristof’s career has been unique, in that he has primarily made wine from estate vineyards that he designed, developed & planted in concert with vineyard managers, in addition to overseeing winery planning & construction.
+Additionally, he has been the consulting winemaker for numerous wine labels in Napa and Sonoma, including Carlo and Dante Mondavi’s RAEN.

 He and his wife Jennifer started the PELLA Cabernet label in 2002.
 Their radical vision was extended aging before release, cellaring their classically-made, Bordeaux-inspired, vineyard designate Napa Valley Cabernet Sauvignon for optimal drinkability.
-They produced vintages from 2002-2009, all of which are still available, except for the sold-out 2002 and 2003.
-Harvest of 2022 marks the highly anticipated year of relaunching the PELLA Cabernet Sauvignon brand.
+They produced vintages from 2002-2009 and then re-launched the PELLA Cabernet Sauvignon brand in 2022.

 SANNA Sauvignon Blanc, Napa Valley, joined their offerings with the 2019 vintage.
 “The clay soil in Napa loves Sauvignon Blanc, & we do, too," says Jennifer, who manages the KNA Wines brand.